Remls/TVTimeArchive/README.md

 Drop the export `.zip` on the page (or tap to choose it).
 It's remembered between visits; "Change source .zip file" in the ⚙ menu forgets it and clears local storage.

+## Refract exports

+A second viewer at https://tvt.remls.io/refract/ (or `/refract/` on your own copy) reads [Refract](https://getrefract.app/) CSV exports.
+In the Refract app, go to Settings > Import & Export > Export as CSV and drop the resulting `.zip` on that page.

+Refract exports carry less data than TV Time's, so the view set is smaller: Home, TV Shows, Anime, Movies, Watch history, Lists, Ratings, Reactions (mood tags), Reviews, and All data.
+Reviews render Refract's markup (bold, italics, inline spoilers, quotes, lists, links).

+Notes on how the data is interpreted:

+- The export has no database ids, so everything joins by title.
+Show posters and episode titles come from TVmaze by name search, guided by release year when a title exists twice in your library or when a fuzzy match looks wrong.
+- Refract's database numbers some shows as one continuous season.
+When TVmaze splits the same show into seasons, watched episodes are remapped onto that split (the detail page says so when it happens).
+- Both viewers share the TVmaze and Wikidata metadata caches.
+Each keeps its own copy of your export in browser storage; loading one never touches the other.

 ## Views